Jobs Assistance Ministry

-The Jobs Assistance Ministry (JAM) celebrates its fourth anniversary next month by reaching a major milestone.
-JAM has now assisted over 400 job seekers in finding employment.
-This would not have been possible without the unflagging support of Father Dan, Deacon David Nemetz, Lani Vasquez, the office staff, and many of you.
+The Jobs Assistance Ministry (JAM) celebrates its sixth anniversary this fall by reaching a major milestone.
+JAM has assisted over 600 job seekers in finding employment.
+This would not have been possible without the unflagging support of Father Dan, Deacon David Nemetz, Lani Vasquez, and many of you.

-JAM is a community ministry with our doors open to all who request our services.
+JAM welcomes everyone in the community, with our doors open to all who request our services.
 We work collaboratively with a number of churches, ministries, and organizations.

-While we’ve been able to offer professional services thanks to expert volunteers, JAM is first and foremost a ministry, and job seekers recognize and appreciate this.
-Here are a few examples of their feedback when they find employment.
+While we have been able to offer professional services thanks to expert volunteers, JAM is first and foremost a ministry, and job seekers recognize and appreciate this.
+Here are a few examples:

 Great news!
 I’ve landed!
-Keep up God’s work at St. Michael's.
+Keep up God’s work at St. Michael.
 The spiritual support I received and the friends I made helped and sustained me during this challenging time.
-I will continue to pass forward that support.
+I will pass forward that support.

 Many blessings and thanks to those of you supporting, helping, coaching, and praying for work to come my way.
-I landed a contractual position and hope to be starting soon.
-I know I am very blessed during these times and thankful to God!
+I have landed a job!
+I know I am very blessed and thankful to God!

-While we celebrate this milestone, we are re-committing and re-dedicating our efforts to assist all job seekers who ask for our help.
-Despite some improvements in the local economy, the need is still great.
-For example, we welcome six to eight new job seekers weekly.
+As we celebrate this milestone, we are re-committing and re-dedicating our efforts to assist all job seekers who ask for our help.
+Despite improvements in the local economy, the need is still great.
+For example, we typically welcome six to eight new job seekers weekly.

-Responding to Jesus' exhortation to feed His sheep, the Jobs Assistance Ministry at St. Michael's provides a variety of resources and services to support job searchers in identifying and obtaining employment that meet their skills and needs.
+Responding to Jesus' exhortation to feed His sheep, the Jobs Assistance Ministry (JAM) at St. Michael provides a variety of resources and services to support job searchers in identifying and obtaining employment that meet their skills and needs.
 JAM collaborates with neighboring parishes and other ministries to share resources.

 JAM services are available to all job searchers.
 You may join by attending a weekly meeting and registering in person.
-That way we can protect your privacy and your fellow job seekers' too.
 Once you are registered, you will be given instructions on how to sign up for services.
-We will be reviewing JAM services at the weekly meetings as well.
-The services provided by JAM are:
+JAM provides the following services:

-- Support Group (weekly networking meetings - every Wednesday @ Noon)
+- Support Group (weekly networking meetings - every Wednesday at 12:00 p.m.)

 - JAM Luncheons & Networking Events